 A couple of years ago a group of researchers released a study in which they discussed “divorce clusters”.
 From that, many have talked about divorce being contagious.
-A rebuttal of sorts to this can be found here, along with some of the findings of the study:
+Some of the findings of the study:

 “They concluded this after finding that when close friends break-up, the odds of having their own marital split increased by 75%.
 They also found that people who have divorced friends in their larger social circles are 147% more likely to get a divorce than people who have friends still married.
 People with divorced siblings are 22% more likely to divorce.
 The study even revealed the contagion of divorce among co-workers could be as much as 55% in small companies.“